nuccinc/distributed-computing/README.md

 ## Updates

+- Docker installation for Kali appears to be broken.
+Only run `quickstart.sh --docker` on Kali if you already have Docker installed.
 - Updated `quickstart.sh` for seamless Docker install and native install that automatically works with BOINC Manager.
 - Added Fedora support to automated native Linux install.
 - Should have automated native installation compatible CentOS/RHEL/Amazon Linux in the near future.